systemcarl/weblog/articles/devlogs/blank/sveltekit.md

 - ESLing pre-configured,
 - and Vitest installed.

-Normally, I prefer to use [Yarn] because I found it more flexible when
+Normally, I use [Yarn] as my [package manager] because I have found it more
-    installing local packages
+    flexible when installing local packages
 (which can be nice for experimenting with custom dependencies).
 However, it seems that SvelteKit doesn't quite support Yarn yet
     (or at least, I couldn't get it to work).